audioscavenger/BiasBuster/README.md

                     year=2023
                     week=42 (iso week with Mon first)
                     Day=Fri (Ddd)
-                    title="title of the show", see https://kjzz.org/kjzz-print-schedule
+                    title="title of the show", see KJZZScheduleUrl
                           example:  chunk="KJZZ_2023-10-13_Fri_1700-1730_All Things Considered"
                                     Will get text from that chunk of programming only.
 Chunks are 30mn long.
                           example:  year=2023+week=41+Day=Fri+title="All Things Considered"
                                     Same as above but will get text from the entire program for Friday week 41 of 2023.
                           example:  year=2023+title="All Things Considered"
                                     Same as above but will get text from a single program for the entire year.
-    -p, --pretty                    Convert \ to carriage returns and convert json output to text.
+    -p, --pretty                    Convert \n to carriage returns and convert json output to text.
                                     Ignored when outputing pictures.
    *--printOut                      Will output selected text on the prompt (default if no other option passed).
     --noMerge                       Do not merge 30mn chunks of the same title within the same timeframe.